anish-singh-rawat/Solidity-learning-/README.md

 **Conditions**
 - use if, else, revert, modifier and require statement conditions for testing, also use bool data type for returning boolean data type.

+**Payable**
+- this keyword is use to send the token transaction in ethereun

 ## Loops